mtlynch/mtlynch.io/content/retrospectives/2024/03/index.md

 - **Result**: Gathered most documents, but I haven't filed yet.
 - **Grade**: B

 I ended up getting sidetracked by the TinyPilot release, so I haven't filed yet.
-Still, I should probably file my taxes at some point this year.
+Still, I think the government would appreciate me filing at some point this year, so I should probably do that.

 ## [TinyPilot](https://tinypilotkvm.com/?ref=mtlynch.io) stats